Joshua Weinshank- Partner

 His experience in the area of probate law, and estate and trust administration, has earned him a winning record representing beneficiaries and fiduciaries in contested probate proceedings in the Connecticut Probate Courts.

 Attorney Weinshank is the Fairfield County Trust and Estate Planning and Administration Group Leader for the firm.
 He choreographed a vision to grow the firm’s business by bringing Cramer & Anderson’s sophisticated team approach and personalized advocacy to clients throughout Fairfield County.
-Last fall he oversaw the opening of Cramer & Anderson’s new office in Ridgefield, where he is the Resident Partner.

 Attorney Weinshank makes community-minded activism a priority, and last fall he was named to the Finance Committee of the Ridgefield Visiting Nurse Association (RVNA).
 Around the same time he also joined the Board of The Ridgefield Playhouse, the landmark nonprofit cultural hub that presents a wide variety of national and local acts in a restored, Cass Gilbert Jr.-designed theater in Ridgefield.